SIHLE-MTSHALI/DishDabble/README.md

 ## Key Components

-Here's a brief overview of some key components we've implemented:
+Here's a brief overview of some key components in DishDabble:

-- `RecipeList`: Displays a grid of recipe cards
+- `RecipeList`: Displays a grid of recipe cards, used on various pages.
-- `RecipeDetail`: Shows full recipe information
+- `RecipeDetail`: Shows full recipe information, including ingredients and instructions.
-- `RecipeForm`: Allows users to create or edit recipes
+- `RecipeForm`: Allows users to create new recipes or edit existing ones.
-- `TagList`: Manages recipe tags
+- `TagList`: Manages and displays recipe tags for easy categorization.
-- `UserList`: Displays user information
+- `UserList`: Displays user information in a list format.
-- `FollowersList` and `FollowingList`: Show user connections
+- `FollowersList` and `FollowingList`: Show user connections and social interactions.
-- `Navigation`: The main navigation component
+- `Navigation`: The main navigation component for easy app traversal.
-- `ProfilePage`: Displays user profile and recipes
+- `ProfilePage`: Displays user profile information and their submitted recipes.
-- `ExplorePage`: Helps users discover new content
+- `ExplorePage`: Helps users discover new content from various users.
-- `TrendingPage`: Shows popular recipes
+- `TrendingPage`: Shows popular recipes based on user interactions.
-- `SearchPage`: Allows advanced recipe search
+- `SearchPage`: Allows advanced recipe search with multiple filters.
+- `NotificationsPage`: Displays user notifications for various interactions.

 ## Data Generation